Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: This is not the first time we have tried the St. Croix rods that have proven reliable, and this Mojo series is no exception.
+BUYING ADVICE: This is not the first time we have tried the St. Croix rods that have proven reliable, and this Mojo series is no exception.
 We decided to try it in the Gulf of Maine for bass action and matched it with the 3000 series, live worm bait, and some soft plastics.

 The rod had a wide cast and beautiful bent motions.
 So, if you are looking for a proven rod that can handle different fish species, this is the fit for you!

-FEATURES: Hard aluminum-oxide guides with corrosion-resistant black frames, robust construction, and a Fuji reel seat for a better experience make the St Croix Mojo one of the best kayak fishing rods in the gear trade!
+FEATURES: Hard aluminum-oxide guides with corrosion-resistant black frames, robust construction, and a Fuji reel seat for a better experience make the St Croix Mojo one of the best kayak fishing rods in the fishing gear trade!

 Length